w3c/wai-quick-start/_tips/designing.md

 Work with content authors and developers to provide alternatives for non-text content.

 {::nomarkdown}
-{% include_cached box.html type="start" title="Example: Design includes links to a transcript and to an alternative video" class="example" %}
+{% include_cached box.html type="start" title="Example: Design includes links to a transcript and to an audio described video" class="example" %}
 {:/}

 <div class="text-alt">